DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/scenario-insight/service.md

+---
+MTPE: FanLin
+Date: 2024-01-23
+---

-# Service Monitoring
+# Service Insight

-In Insight, a service refers to a group of workloads that provide the same behavior for incoming requests.
-Service monitoring helps observe the performance and status of applications during the operation process by using the OpenTelemetry SDK.
+In __Insight__ , a service refers to a group of workloads that provide the same behavior for incoming requests.
+Service insight helps observe the performance and status of applications during the operation process by using the OpenTelemetry SDK.

-To use OpenTelemetry, please refer to: [Enabling Observability for Applications with OTel](https://docs.daocloud.io/insight/user-guide/quickstart/otel/).
+For how to use OpenTelemetry, please refer to: [Using OTel to give your application insight](https://docs.daocloud.io/en/insight/user-guide/quickstart/otel/otel/).

 ## Glossary